-The Identities of the Theosophical Masters Series Introduction: Unknown Superiors Behind the Theosophical Movement
+The Identities of the Theosophical Masters Series: Case of the Unknown Superiors Behind the Theosophical Movement

-TEN SECTIONS DEALING WITH SPECULATIONS ABOUT THAKAR SINGH AND RANBIR SINGH, THE IDENTITIES OF K.H., MORYA AND OTHER MASTERS AND SPONSORS BEHIND THE THEOSOPHICAL MOVEMENT
+TEN SECTIONS ABOUT THE IDENTITIES OF K.H., MORYA AND OTHER MASTERS AND SPONSORS BEHIND THE THEOSOPHICAL MOVEMENT

-There is sufficient personal accounts and meetings with theosophists about these individuals so often not detailed to those first coming to learn of the topic.
+There is sufficient personal accounts and meetings with theosophists about these individuals so often not detailed to those first coming to learn of the history of the Modern Theosophists.
+This has been detailed in several cases of encounters.
 Firstly, one must know that we must distinguish “New Age” and later “neo-Theosophy” influences from Theosophy proper.
-This is in regards to the systematic body of philosophy provided and explained by those “Adepts” or “mahatmas” to whom Helena P. Blavatsky and themselves in The Mahatma Letters asserted were historical human beings, men of flesh and blood, and not disembodied spirits or jinn; nor the fictitious creations of H.P.B. to conceal their true identities under a political conspiracy.
+This is in regards to the systematic body of philosophy provided and explained by those “Adepts” or “mahatmas” to whom Helena P. Blavatsky and themselves in The Mahatma Letters asserted were historical human beings, men of flesh and blood, and not disembodied spirits or jinn; nor the mere fictitious creations of H.P.B. to conceal their true identities under a political conspiracy.

 This pertains to a second issue – K. Paul Johnson’s hypotheses, assumptions and interpretations about the real identities of the Theosophical Masters.
 K. Paul Johnson is a former member of the Theosophical Society who joined the Church of Light in 2005 and retired from his position as head librarian at the Halifax County-South Boston Regional Library in 2008.
 For many years the author has encountered numerous persons not Theosophists who through some means were introduced to K. Paul Johnson’s claims identifying the Masters as either fictitious inventions of H.P.
 Blavatsky, or fictitious inventions but based on the real historical identities of political figures.
 A while back, I had wrote, that “Besides Dr. Wernekke of Germany, the Casebook of Encounters with the Theosophical Mahatmas, and Ramalingam Pillai’s insight, Charles J. Ryan and famous Russian philosopher Vladimir Solovyov defended the existence of masters (Vladimir Solovyov and Charles J. Ryan: ‘H.P.B. did not invent the Tibetan Brotherhood and Chelas’).